broadinstitute/exome-results-browsers/data_pipeline/README.md

 versions of the gene) and 1 per dataset per gene with variant-level results.
 In development, it is likely preferable to use `--genes` argument with `write_results_files.py` to only write variant-level results files for a few specific genes.

+## Downloads files

+Some generated files are intended to be available for download.
+These are written to a "downloads" directory in the staging path set in `pipeline_config.ini`.
+This directory should be copied to a public location and links on the browser downloads page updated accordingly.